Junk mail, spam and unwanted phone calls

 If you ask MPS to remove your details and you continue receiving junk mail, complain in writing to the companies.
 You should tell the company they are wasting your time and their money with nuisance mail.
 You should tell them to remove your name from their lists.

-Find out more about making a complaint against private industry.
+Find out more about making a complaint against private industry on the following page:

 The Bereavement Register